CyberArk Privileged Access Manager vs Palo Alto Networks VM-Series comparison

 Palo Alto Networks VM-Series is a highly effective advanced threat protection (ATP) solution and firewall that can be hosted on cloud computing technologies designed by many different companies.
 It decreases the amount of time that it will take administrators to respond to threats.
 Users that deploy VM-series have 70% less downtime than those who use similar firewalls.
 Neither protection nor efficiency are concerns when this next-generation firewall is in play.

-• Deployment flexibility.
-VM-Series can be deployed to protect both public and private cloud environments.
-This level of flexibility empowers organizations to run the environment or environments that best meet their needs without worrying that they are going to be exposed to digital threats due to the environment that they chose.
+VM-Series is being deployed to protect both public and private cloud environments.
+This level of flexibility empowers organizations to run the environment or environments that best meet their needs without worrying that they are going to be exposed to digital threats due to the environment that they choose.

-• Ease of use.
 In the public cloud, users of Palo Alto Networks VM-Series can automate their deployment and dynamically scale up their environment while experiencing a consistent level of protection.
 This dynamic scalability means that they also integrate their security into their DevOps workflows so that their security can keep up with their activities and requirements.
 Users of private cloud environments can set up security policies that can be automated to be provisioned as the need arises.
 Organizations don’t need to slow down when they deploy VM-Series because it makes the task of defending them so simple that they can set their defenses and forget that they are even there.

-• Detect and stop even the trickiest threats.
 Users gain a deep level of visibility when they deploy Palo Alto Networks VM-Series.
 App-ID technology enables organizations to see their network traffic on the application level and spot threats that might be trying to sneak in through vulnerable points in their defenses.
 It also leverages Palo Alto Networks WildFire and advanced threat protection to block the threats before they can escalate.

-Palo Alto Networks VM-Series Features
+Palo Alto Networks VM-Series Features:

-• Blacklisting and whitelisting.
-Organizations can utilize blacklisting and whitelisting tools to ensure that their network traffic only contains the type of traffic that they want to be present.
+• Blacklisting and whitelisting - Organizations can utilize blacklisting and whitelisting tools to ensure that their network traffic only contains the type of traffic that they want to be present.
 These tools make it possible for them to set specific web traffic sources as being either undesirable and thus blocked from entering their network or desirable and thus allowed to enter.

-• Automation feature.
-The product’s automation feature can automate many critical functions that users would otherwise have to handle manually.
+• Automation feature - The product’s automation feature can automate many critical functions that users would otherwise have to handle manually.
 Security policy updates are an example of a function that users can automate.

 Palo Alto Networks VM-Series is a solution that stands out when compared to other similar solutions.
 Two major advantages that it offers are its ability to protect users without degrading the efficiency with which their networks perform and its centralized management system.